moderndatacompany/dataos.info/docs/learn/dp_consumer_learn_track/index.md

 🗣 For a general understanding of what Data Products are and their importance, please reach out to your team.
 If you want to learn specifically about discovering and activating Data Products within DataOS, continue to Module 2 for a detailed walkthrough.
 </aside>

-## Module 2: Discovering Data Products on Data Product Hub
+## Module 2: Discovering Data Products

 Learn how to navigate the Data Product Hub (DPH) to find Data Products that meet your needs using search, filters, tags, and categories.